Harmonized System Codes Explained

 The six General Rules for the interpretation (GRI 1 to 6) determine how to find the correct HS code.

 In general, if it looks like a duck, and quacks like a duck, then it is duck.
-Not feathers, wings, webbed feet or a beak.
-The defining attributes in determining an HS code is its "essential character of complete or finished articles."
-This can include how it will be used.
+Not feathers, wings, web feet or a beak.
+The defining attributes in determining an HS code is its "essential character of complete article." .

-Below if a simplified listing to help with basic understanding.
+Below if a simpler listing to help with basic understanding.
 For questions, best to contact an HS code commodity specialist in customs prior to import.

 General Rules of Interpretation - GRI